AmoebeLabs/swiss-army-knife-card-manual/docs/examples/introduction.md

 | ---------------- | ---------------- |
 | **[Example 2]:** ![sak-example-2gif] | **[Example 6]:** ![sak-example-6gif] |
 | **[Example 8]:** ![sak-example-8gif] | **[Example 8]:** ![sak-example-8gif] |

+##:sak-sak-logo: Platforms tested
+I have tested SAK - and thus the examples - on the following platforms:

+- Safari (mobile and desktop view) on iOS/iPadOS 14 & 15, iPhone & iPad
+- Google Chrome > 90.x on Windows 10, on my 10 year old Desktop :smile:

+By testing Chrome, I assume I validated all the Chromium-based browsers (Chrome, Edge, Opera, Vivaldi, Brave, Blisk, etc).
+That should also cover Android devices using Chromium-based browsers which I could not test as I don't have any Android devices.
+A quick view on a friend's Samsung showed no problems, but that is no 100% guarantee of course.

+Due to the browser differences and long-standing bugs in Safari, some parts of SAK have different rendering paths for Safari and Chromium.

+One notable difference between the two is the SVG filter implementation of Safari.
+It works but takes a small performance hit compared to Chromium, which has a better and faster filter implementation.
+Safari users will therefore see a difference between a _switch_ to a view with filters (like a Neumorphic design) and a Flat design: the latter is faster with the initial loading of the view.

 <!--- References to pictures... --->